High School Technology

 Student Education Technology Acceptable Use and Safety Policy (Policy 7540.03)

-Technology has fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
-As a result, educators are continually adapting their means and methods of instruction, and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The Board of Education provides Technology Resources (as defined in Bylaw 0100) to support the educational and professional needs of its students and staff.
-With respect to students, District Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
-The Board provides students with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
-The District's computer network and Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its limited educational purpose.
+Technology directly affects the ways in which information is accessed, communicated, and transferred in society.
+Educators are expected to continually adapt their means and methods of instruction and the way they approach student learning to incorporate the latest technologies.
+The Board of Education provides District Information & Technology Resources (as defined in Bylaw 0100) (collectively, 'District Information & Technology Resources') to support the educational and professional needs of its students and staff.
+With respect to students, District Information & Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board provides students with access to the Internet for educational purposes only and utilizes apps and services (apps/services) (as defined by Bylaw 0100) to enhance the instruction delivered to its students.
+The District's computer network and Internet system do not serve as a public access service or a public forum and the Board imposes reasonable restrictions on its use consistent with its stated educational purpose.

 Pursuant to Federal law, students shall receive education about the following: